- Saturday, July 28 3:00 p.m. Outdoor Arena

 PRCA Events: At every PRCA Rodeo, you will see all of these events!

 Bareback Riding — Both the rider and the bucking horse are judged in this event.
 It is a single-handhold, eight-second ride which starts with the cowboy’s feet held in a position over the break of the horse’s shoulders until the horse’s front feet touch the ground first jump out of the chute.
 The rider earns points maintaining upper body control while moving his feet in a toes-turned-out rhythmic motion in time with the horse’s bucking action.

-Steer Wrestling — This event was originally called “bull dogging” and requires the cowboy to lean from the running horse onto the back of a 600 pound steer, catch it behind the horns, stop the steer’s forward momentum and wrestle it to the ground with all four of its legs and head pointing the same direction.
-The bulldogger is assisted by the hazer, who rides along the steer’s right to keep the animal running straight.
+Steer Wrestling — This event was originally called “bull dogging” and requires the cowboy to lean from the running horse onto the back of a 600 pound steer, catch it behind the horns, stop the steer’s forward momentum and wrestle it to the ground with all four of its legs pointing the same direction to stop the clock.
+The bulldogger is assisted by the hazer, typically another competitor, who rides along the steer’s right to keep the animal running straight.

 Saddle Bronc Riding — Known as rodeo’s classic event, saddle bronc riding is judged similarly to bareback riding but there are additional possibilities to being disqualified; that is, losing a stirrup or dropping the thickly braided rein that is attached to the horse’s halter.
 The cowboy sits on the horse differently due to the saddle and rein, and the spurring motion covers a different area of the horse.
 Saddle broncs are usually several hundred pounds heavier than bareback horses and generally buck in a slower manner.